ScooloV/bbpedia/docs/matched_play/guide.md

 that they will be playing.

-[manWostarkayers ] TirearTone of the most interesting and exciting ~D~arts of Blood Bowl; after all, seeing the very best players of Nuffle's sacred game take to the pitch is a joy to behold!
-As a result many events may require all coaches to have ~at~ least one Star Player in their roster for the event.
+[manWostarkayers ] TirearTone of the most interesting and exciting Darts of Blood Bowl; after all, seeing the very best players of Nuffle's sacred game take to the pitch is a joy to behold!
+As a result many events may require all coaches to have at least one Star Player in their roster for the event.

 When this is the case, the Event Organiser may remove the restriction